SonarSource/sonarcloud-github-action/README.md

-# Scan your code with SonarCloud
+# Analyze your code for free with SonarCloud

-Using this GitHub Action, scan your code with [SonarCloud](https://sonarcloud.io/) to detects bugs, vulnerabilities and code smells in more than 20 programming languages!
+Using this GitHub Action, scan your code with [SonarCloud](https://sonarcloud.io/) to detects bugs, vulnerabilities and code smells in 26+ programming languages!
 In case you want to analyze C and C++ code: rely on our [SonarCloud Scan for C and C++](https://github.com/marketplace/actions/sonarcloud-scan-for-c-and-c) and look at [our sample C and C++ project](https://github.com/sonarsource-cfamily-examples?q=gh-actions-sc&type=all&language=&sort=)

 <img src="./images/SonarCloud-72px.png">

 SonarCloud is the leading product for Continuous Code Quality & Code Security online, totally free for open-source projects.
 It supports all major programming languages, including Java, JavaScript, TypeScript, C#, [C and C++](https://github.com/marketplace/actions/sonarcloud-scan-for-c-and-c) and many more.
-If your code is closed source, SonarCloud also offers a paid plan to run private analyses.
+If your code is closed source, SonarCloud also offers a free, no-commitment 14-day trial to run private analyses.
+Start your free trial here: [SonarCloud Sign up](https://www.sonarsource.com/products/sonarcloud/signup/).
+With SonarCloud, you also get IDE Support with [SonarLint](https://www.sonarsource.com/products/sonarlint/) integration to find code issues on the fly.
+SonarCloud rules and analysis settings synchronize to [SonarLint](https://www.sonarsource.com/products/sonarlint/), aligning teams around a single standard of Clean Code.

 ## Requirements

-* Have an account on SonarCloud.
-[Sign up for free now](https://sonarcloud.io/sessions/init/github) if it's not already the case!
+* Create your account on SonarCloud.
+Sign up for free now if it's not already the case!
+[SonarCloud Sign up](https://www.sonarsource.com/products/sonarcloud/signup/)
 * The repository to analyze is set up on SonarCloud.
 [Set it up](https://sonarcloud.io/projects/create) in just one click.

 ## Usage